 So the experiments and trials began, there’s a lot to test with this sort of pickup.

 The ‘Cruel Mistress’ part was easy, it’s my best selling Telecaster pickup set.
 The middle position is based on a ’61 Esquire I once had the good fortune of getting to know.
 I was going for that clear, ringing bridge pickup tone we all know and love, a sound that stands out from a mix.
 I was so happy with how this pickup turned out that I have since made a Telecaster set from it – The Dutchess.
 The third position I’m calling ‘Gold Foil’ but I could have equally called it ‘Lipstick’.
 It’s a tone in the character of that style of pickup though technically is neither.

 I sat on the design for quite a while (about a year) thinking that although I really liked it the idea might be a bit complicated.

 Then on a whim I just posted on Instagram about it and received a huge response.
 It seemed players and builders liked the idea.
-So here it is, the ‘Pandora’ 3 way Esquire.
+So here it is, the Pandora 3 way Esquire.

-To get the most out of it I recommend this wiring diagram:
+Pandora 3 way Esquire sounds great with a 500KOhm volume pot or to get the most out of it I recommend this wiring diagram:

 The difference is that 1Meg pot (it’s usually 250KOhms) and those resistors.
 This enables each of the 3 pickup settings to ‘see’ the volume pot as a different value.
-It just emphasises the good points of each setting, it’s subtle but it does make a difference.
+It just emphasizes the good points of each setting, it’s subtle but it does make a difference.

 Check out Mr Glyn’s YouTube channel https://www.youtube.com/@MrGlynsPickups/videos